 Whenever I venture into the community, I’m always on the lookout for other autistic people.

-Of course, I’m fully aware that one can be right under my nose without my realizing it, but what I look for are telltale signs: stimming, gaze aversion and odd body mannerisms.
+Of course, I’m fully aware that an autistic person can be right under my nose without my realizing it.

 When I’m at Home Depot, which I know is an avid employer of autistic people, I’m totally on the lookout.